-It is important to note that all departmental funding includes internal support functions (i.e. indirect costs) which, by their nature, are not directly attributed to a performance measure.
+^{}It is important to note that all departmental funding includes internal support functions (i.e. indirect costs) which, by their nature, are not directly attributed to a performance measure, even though they serve a necessary role.
+As such, not all services have a correlated performance measure.
 Additionally, the performance measures contained in the table above may not reflect all of the measures tracked by the department.